 New Orleans has long been famous for its easygoing, live-and-let-live personality, and for placing a high value on the good things in life—food, drink, and music, to name a few.

-No visit to New Orleans is complete without a stop for coffee and beignets (and some serious people-watching) at busy Cafe du Monde (800 Decatur St., 504/525-4544), open 24 hours a day (except on Christmas) on the river side of Jackson Square.
+No visit to New Orleans is complete without a stop for coffee and beignets (and some serious people-watching) at busy Café du Monde (800 Decatur St., 504/525-4544), open 24 hours (except on Christmas) on the river side of Jackson Square.

 Except during Mardi Gras, Jazz Fest, or Superdome football games, places to stay in New Orleans aren’t all that expensive.
 In the French Quarter, the characterful Olivier House (828 Toulouse St., 504/525-8456, $139 and up) is a quirky, family-run hotel filling a pair of French Quarter townhouses.
-Another good bet is Place d’Armes Hotel (625 St. Ann St., 504/524-4531 or 800/366-2743, $100 and up), right off Jackson Square at the heart of the French Quarter, with rooms facing onto a quiet courtyard.
+In the Marigny neighborhood, the historic Hotel Peter & Paul (2317 Burgundy St., 504/356-5200, $119 and up) has a range of comfortable rooms in a restored church and rectory.